mpv-player/mpv/DOCS/man/input.rst

     same name, or which have very different behavior from the options are documented below.

+    Properties marked as (RW) are writeable, while those that aren't are read-only.

 ``audio-speed-correction``, ``video-speed-correction``
     Factor multiplied with ``speed`` at which the player attempts to play the file.
 Usually it's exactly 1.
 (Display sync mode will make this useful.)